tlowenthal/Entomo/README.md

 # AI in entomology
 Welcome to this GitHub repository dedicated to artificial intelligence in entomology !

 This repository houses a collection of tools designed to handle numerical data from entomological collections.
-Whether you're a researcher, entomologist, or data enthusiast, this toolbox provides a range of utilities tailored to streamline the analysis and management of insect-related data.
+Whether you're a researcher, entomologist, or data enthusiast, this toolbox provides a range of utilities tailored to analysis and management of insect-related data.

 From stacking and annotation to the use of algorithm of detection, this toolbox offers a comprehensive suite of resources to support your work in the field of entomology.